becodeorg/newsletter/README.md

 # BeCode: nyooz

-> ⚙ A simple Jekyll blog for marketing - hosting newsletters articles
+> ⚙ A simple blog for marketing - hosting newsletters articles

 * * *